camerond/camerondaigle/posts/three-types-of-meetings.md

 running the meeting feel like it's worth their time to run them, and that the people in attendance feel like their presence there _matters_.

-### Three types, no more, no less.
+### Here's the system.

-So let's get into it: try thinking of all meetings as either **Status** meetings, **Feedback** meetings, or **Decision** meetings.
+I believe all meetings can either be defined as either **Status** meetings, **Feedback** meetings, or **Decision** meetings.

-We'll talk about 4 aspects of each meeting type:
+As I explain each type, I'll talk about them via 4 aspects:

 - **The goal.** Having a clear idea of what each meeting type is trying to accomplish is the first and best way for us to know when it's a Good Meeting.